mattwarren/mattwarren.github.io/_posts/2016-01-30-how-garbage-collectors-work-part-1.md

 This series is an attempt to learn more about how a real-life "Garbage Collector" (GC) works internally, i.e. not so much "*what it does*", but "*how it does it*" at a low-level.
 I will be mostly be concentrating on the .NET GC, because I'm a .NET developer and because it's recently been [Open Sourced]({{base}}/2015/12/08/open-source-net-1-year-later/) so we can actually look at the code.

+**Note:** If you do want to learn about what a GC does, I really recommend the talk [Everything you need to know about .NET memory](https://vimeo.com/113632451) by Ben Emmett, it's a fantastic talk that uses lego to explain what the .NET GC does (the [slides are also available](http://www.slideshare.net/benemmett/net-memory-management-ndc-london))

 Well that was my original plan, but if you go an look at the [.NET Framework GC code](https://github.com/dotnet/coreclr/blob/master/src/gc/gc.cpp) on GitHub you are presented with the message "*This file has been truncated,...*":

 [![gc.cpp on GitHub](https://cloud.githubusercontent.com/assets/157298/12352478/49f74242-bb7e-11e5-8028-5df72943f58a.png)](https://github.com/dotnet/coreclr/blob/master/src/gc/gc.cpp)